 In running cost, the site-office daily expenses like electricity, broadband, canteen supplies, office maintenance, site vehicles, PPE, etc are covered as a weekly or monthly budget.

-All the items that are essential during the handover process are covered in Project Handover section and include as unit price items.
+All the items that are essential during the handover process are covered in the Project Handover section and include as unit price items.
 The items are like removal of site, removal of temporary and permanent project boundaries, handover of health & safety file, etc.

 When consultants prepare the contractor’s document, it is recommended that the quantity and rates of preliminaries are left blank and request tenderers to fill that information.